FRINXrepo/docs-public/_posts/2017-06-21-cli-service-module.md

 published: true
 post_date: 2017-06-21 10:46:36
 ---
 *The Postman collection for the CLI service module can be accessed [here][1]. (latest version: FRINX CLI 2.3.1.postman_collection.json).
 It contains several pre-configured REST calls for mounting and interacting with devices, which can be edited for your use (by changing IP addresses, port numbers etc).
-We refer to the postman collection in the usage section below*
+We refer to the postman collection in the usage section below* **Postman can be downloaded for free [here][2]**

 ## Introduction